supnate/js-plugin/README.md

 };
 ```

-Still take `block user` feature as example, when you open an user profile, we need to add a field named `Blocked` to show block status of the user to you.
+Still take `block user` feature for example, when you open an user profile, we need to add a field named `Blocked` to show block status of the user to you.
 Without plugin mechanism, we need to update `UserProfile` component to add this field.
 Obviously it will add complexity to `UserProfile` component and it makes code less maintainable because code of the feature is distributed in different places.
 Now let's use the same approach as `Menu` example, we allow plugins to modify form meta by `js-plugin`:

 ### UserProfile.js
 ```js